OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:24

-even us, whom He also called, not only from the Jews but also from the Gentiles?
+including us, whom He also called, not only from the Jews but also from the Gentiles?

 ## Romans 9:25